VS Code Extension

 Language- & framework-agnostic

-No matter which programming language or libraries are in use or how code is structured, reproducibility and pipelines are based on input and output files.
+No matter which programming language or libraries are in use or how code is structured, reproducibility and pipelines are based on input and output files or directories.
 Python, R, Julia, Scala Spark, custom binary, Notebooks, flatfiles/TensorFlow, PyTorch, etc. are all supported.

 HDFS, Hive & Apache Spark